RICE POISONED WITH ARSENIC

 Does this affect organically grown rice?
 The unfortunate answer is yes.

 What are the symptoms of arsenic poisoning from eating rice?
-It is a mild arsenic toxicity.
-You may not notice many symptoms.
-However, symptoms can include fatigue, malaise, digestive upset or other rather vague symptoms.
-Arsenic toxicity will also delay or even stop Development that is discussed in other articles on this website.
+Symptoms can include fatigue, malaise, digestive upset or other rather vague symptoms.